GCSE Maths Foundation · AQA · Geometry

 Common questions

-- What's the difference between radius and diameter?
+- What's the difference between area and perimeter?

 Related misconceptions